colbsa/MusserSR.org/about-staff.md

 Qualifications of a Staff Member:

-- Be at least 15 years old.
+- Be at least 15 years old
-- A positive attitude and a strong work ethic.
+- A positive attitude and a strong work ethic
-- A willingness to live by the Scout Oath &amp; Law.
+- A willingness to live by the Scout Oath &amp; Law
-- A desire to have fun and make a lasting impact on the life of a scout.
+- A desire to have fun and make a lasting impact on the life of a scout

 If you're ready to join us for a summer of fun at Musser, apply today!